ayish1998/Frontend-quiz-app/README.md

 6. Move on to the next question until you complete the quiz.

 7. View your final score and the option to play again with a different subject.
+8. Toggle dark mode for a different visual experience.
+9. Use the voice command feature by clicking the speaker icon to enable/disable voice feedback.

 ## Technologies Used